aws-amplify/docs/docs/cli/function/layers.md

 2. Select the `function` capability
 3. Follow the guided workflow to configure the latest *layer version*

-In order to speed up deployments when vast amount of node_modules exist, Amplify CLI scans for changes within each module's `package.json` file.
+In order to speed up deployments when vast amount of node_modules exist, Amplify CLI scans only for changes within each module's `package.json` file.
 If you don't see Amplify CLI detect your latest changes, verify that at least of your node module's `package.json` content has changed.

 ## Add a layer to a function